FuturePortal/CIMonitor/README.md

 Note: The server needs to run in order to display the dashboard.

+### Using Firebase as a backend

+To start development when using Firebase as a backend:

+-   Set up a Firebase database (see the online documentation)
+-   Store the generated JSON file in `config/serviceAccountKey.json`
+-   Copy .env.example to .env and update with the right values
+-   Start the server as normal, it will now use Firebase as storage backend

 ## Running production

 To start the production build: